HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf221.md

 ### Notice of deprecation of customized OpenLDAP container starting CF223

 === "Containers"
-    Starting with CF223, we will no longer be building and shipping our custom OpenLDAP container and will instead be using an open source container.
-By leveraging the robust and well-maintained Bitnami OpenLDAP image, we can focus on delivering enhanced features and support without the overhead of maintaining our own container.
-This shift allows us to provide you with more reliable and up-to-date solutions for your test environments.
+    Starting CF223, HCL DX will no longer build and ship its custom OpenLDAP container and will instead use an open source container.
+By using the robust and well-maintained Bitnami OpenLDAP image, HCL DX can focus on delivering enhanced features and support without the overhead of maintaining its customized container.
+This shift is to provide you with more reliable and up-to-date solutions for your test environments.
 The new alternative, Bitnami, will be provided but will not ship with the release.
-We will provide the necessary sample LDIF files for your OpenLDAP configuration.
+Sample LDIF files for your OpenLDAP configuration will also be available.

 ### Removal of automated Pod restart on ConfigMap updates